Mirrowel/ImaginAI/README.md

 ### Data Persistence & Portability

-- **Local Storage**: All Scenarios, Adventures, and Global Settings are saved in the browser's `localStorage`, enabling offline access and data persistence across sessions.
+- **PostgreSQL Database**: All scenarios, adventures, and game state are stored server-side in PostgreSQL for reliable persistence
+- **Redis Caching**: Frequently accessed data is cached in Redis for improved performance
+- **RESTful API**: Django REST Framework provides a robust API for all data operations
-- **JSON Export/Import for Scenarios**: Backup, share, and manage entire scenario templates via JSON files.
+- **JSON Export/Import for Scenarios**: Backup, share, and manage entire scenario templates via JSON files
-- **JSON Export/Import for Cards (within Editor)**: Facilitates backup, sharing, and migration of card data between scenarios or with other compatible applications.
+- **JSON Export/Import for Cards**: Facilitates backup, sharing, and migration of card data between scenarios or with other compatible applications

 ### Global Settings